C0deH4cker/SuperCalc/README.md

 ##Building

-To build on Linux, you need Automake and Autoconf:
+To build on Linux or Mac OS X, you can use Automake and Autoconf:

 	$ ./autogen.sh
 	$ ./configure